 APPLICATION PROCEDURE: To be considered for this position, please submit in one PDF document, a resume and cover letter.
 The cover letter must indicate the position for which you are applying and the vacancy number.
 The cover letter should also include a description of your related experience and why you feel it qualifies you for this position.
 Candidates must also include the vacancy number and position title in the subject field of the e-mail containing your application.
 Only applications submitted via email will be accepted.
 Applications that do not conform to the above procedures will not be considered.
 Please submit your application, one PDF document containing a resume and cover letter to:

-sdnvprobation hrdepartment@nvsp.uscourts.gov.
+sdnyprobation_hrdepartment@nysp.uscourts.gov.

-Preference will be given to applications submitted by 5:00p.m.
-August 30, 2019
+All applications must be submitted by 5:00p.m. on May 29, 2020